mikkolalab/Leukemia/README.md

 where the columns are id, path to bam file and sample name.
 The id is only used to tell samples apart.
 The sample name is used to label the samples in the plot.

-Second, the `plot_density.R` script will generate the plot.
+Second, the `plot_density.R` script generates the plot.
 It takes as input the sashimi file and the `--gene-gtf` file.
 See the .Rmd file for instructions on how to run the script.